Multivariate Bayesian dynamic modeling for causal prediction: Further Discussion

-Our framework and analysis considers only simultaneous treatments, but extensions to study staggered roll out of interventions will be technically straightforward.
-Once a unit is treated, one can consider that outcome as missing for counterfactual forecasting and impute it using the control observations together with-- importantly-- the simultaneous outcomes in other treatment stores.
+Our framework considers only simultaneous treatments.
+Extensions to study staggered roll-out of interventions will be technically straightforward, but require more complex assumptions.
+Once a unit is treated, one can consider that outcome as missing for counterfactual forecasting and impute it using the control observations together with the simultaneous outcomes in other treatment stores.
 Conditional on model parameters, $\vect Y_t$ has a known multivariate normal distribution, and imputing the missing counterfactual from conditional normal results is straightforward.
 The remaining, as yet treated units can be modeled with the remaining MVDLM components.
-These define a Gibbs sampler that can iterate between imputing the missing outcomes and sampling model parameters.
-Of course, such extensions would then involve additional computational burden per time interval within the forward sequential analysis.
-This is not likely to be too restrictive in terms of implementation, however, as for many applications the time series are not arriving on very short time scales.
+These define a Gibbs sampler to iteratively sample missing outcomes and model parameters.
+Implicit in the description above is the assumption that the multivariate structure comes from latent factors unaffected by treatment.
+If the multivariate structure captures direct causal links, then as soon as one unit is treated, they are all at least partially treated and are therefore invalid predictors of the missing outcomes.
+Staggered roll-out with correlated units requires the analyst to take a stance on what the multivariate components represent in a way that simultaneous treatments do not.

-One important feature of our model and analysis is that both MVDLM parameters and BMA weights are evaluated with standard Bayesian learning.
+One important feature is that both MVDLM parameters and BMA weights are evaluated with standard Bayesian learning.
 At each time step, the predictive fit of the models to the next observation defines prior-to-posterior updates in the usual way once that observation is recorded; thus, inherently, Bayesian learning relies on one-step ahead predictive fit to revise information on both within-model parameters and cross-model comparisons.
 However, the key predictions from the MVDLM are multi-period forecasts over the post-intervention period, and the decisions based on the models are informed by the contrast between observed sales and these retrospective counterfactual forecasts.
 Recent work on model comparison and averaging for prediction that focuses on specific forecasting and decision goals~\citep[e.g.]{mcalinn2019dynamic,McAlinnEtAl2020,lavine2021adaptive,tallman2022bayesian} could be explored in the causal time series context to emphasize these context-dependent forecasting goals.